Manage & Scale: Big Data Management at Massive Scale

 RainStor provides unique scale in terms of both data volume loading rates but more importantly scale as volumes grow over time to accommodate future growth rates which is especially important as compliance regulations become more stringent.

-As data volumes grow to petabyte scale, RainStor relies on it’s massive compression and de-duplication to do far more with less and essentially use this as a hardware multiplier utilizing smaller amount of storage, less CPU and less network I/O operations and whereby the underlying hardware and storage platforms can be easily extended to meet additional demand.
+As data volumes grow to petabyte scale, RainStor’s Big Data management solution relies on its massive compression and de-duplication to do far more with less and essentially use this as a hardware multiplier utilizing smaller amount of storage, less CPU and less network I/O operations and whereby the underlying hardware and storage platforms can be easily extended to meet additional demand.